 D. Substantiate and defend statements regarding sustainability challenges and proposed solutions, and present scientific results to a broad audience, both verbally and in writing.

 The course covers 15 ECTS, distributed over 11 weeks (420 hours), starting on 2 September 2019.
 It is a full-time programme requiring active participation.
 Contact hours are mostly on Monday, Wednesday and Friday.
 Tuesdays and Thursdays are scheduled for self-study (reading literature, preparing assignments and tests) and occasional classes (so always check the schedule).

-The final course mark (out of 10) will be a combination of 4 internal Module assessments and exam(s).
+The final course mark (out of 10) will be a combination of internal Module assessments and two exams.

 Timetable and examination dates

 The Big Issues New Answers course is from 2 September – 8 November 2019.